Skip to content

 )

-fallback_exit_codes[uuid] = None
+fallback_exit_statuses[uuid] = None

-return all_exit_codes
+return all_exit_statuses

 kill_processes_by_role(role, candidate_uuids, process_timeouts=None)